This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - I’ve found a total of 4 silver coins in regular pocket change.

 These findings come from nearly 25 years of actively checking my change.
-Of course, you may have different results — and maybe more luck than I!
+Of course, you may have different results — and maybe more luck than I’ve had!

 The point is… your loose change may not provide you with a bounty of old coins, but it is one method for finding some old and possibly valuable coins.
 So don’t overlook the simple act of checking your change!
-You might be surprised at what coins you will be able to find.
+You might be surprised at what coins you’re able to find.

 TIP: If the change in your pocket is boring, why not see what coins are in the pocket or purse of a friend?
 Sure… go ahead and ask!
 No doubt your friend will let you search through their spare change, if you ask.
-(Just be sure to have some money ready to exchange for your fun finds!)
+(Just be sure to have some money ready to give them — in exchange for your fun finds!)

 #2 – Look Through Rolls Of Coins

-A lot of people don’t think to turn to their local bank when they’re trying to find coins to collect.
-Yet, banks often are one of the best places to turn when looking for circulation coins.
+A lot of people don’t think to go to their local bank when they’re trying to find coins to collect.
+Yet, banks often are one of the best places to visit when looking for circulation coins.

 - Jefferson wartime nickels